 - Having a sitemap to help search engines and users navigate the website easily.

 3. Ensure your homepage is presentable.
 Your website homepage serves as your ecommerce shop’s storefront and is your potential customer’s first impression of your website.
-If you're wondering how to create a homepage or looking for homepage design ideas, StoreBuilder has you covered.
+If you're wondering how to create a homepage, check out our homepage design ideas.